AC215-TarAIntino/AC215-TarAIntino-Big/README.md

   - Docker-compose syntax validation
   - Docker-based pytest for all microservices

+**Deployment:** The CI/CD pipeline automatically deploys updates to the Kubernetes cluster upon merging changes into the main branch.

 ### CI Status

 All pull requests must pass CI checks before merging.
 The CI pipeline automatically: